-#RET1483, Cardiopulmonary Assessment 3 hrs., 3 crs.
+#RET1483, Cardiopulmonary Assessment

 This course introduces the student to basic assessment of patients with cardiopulmonary disorders.
 Topics may include but are not limited to: patient relationship, vital signs, dyspnea, cough and phlegm, chest inspection and palpation, percussion and breath sounds, chemistry, gram stains, and cultures, cardiac function, hematology, liver failure, and diagnostic radiological studies of the lungs.